Some all-time great character actresses (many of whom double as leading ladies). Alphabetically.

 Josephine Sherwood changed her name after marrying stage actor Shelly Hull

 in 1910.
-She studied drama at Radcliffe College, much to the dismay of her parents and first worked on the stage in a stock company in Boston.
+She studied drama at Radcliffe College -- much to the dismay of her parents -- and first worked on the stage in a stock company in Boston.
 Her husband died in 1919, aged 35, of Spanish influenza.
-Josephine left the stage for three years and never re-married...
+Josephine left the...

 Veteran character actress Linda Hunt was Born April 2, 1945 in Morristown, New Jersey to Raymond Davy Hunter and Elsie Doying Hunter.
 She attended the Interlochen Arts Academy, and the Goodman School of Drama in Chicago (now part of DePaul University).
 Her film debut was in Robert Altman